How to leave North Carolina residency?

 Step 2: Sever ties with North Carolina

 After establishing your new domicile, the next important step is to officially cut your ties with North Carolina.
-This ensures the state no longer considers you a resident for tax purposes.
+Doing so gives the state fewer grounds to treat you as a resident for tax purposes and strengthens your position if your status is ever reviewed.

 Here’s how you can do that: